cvcvka5/crawl2schema/README.md

         ]
     }

-    # Its cleaner to generate the urls yourself instead of using the 'pagination' key in schema.
+    # Its cleaner to generate the urls yourself instead of using the 'url_pagination' key in schema.
-    # The 'pagination' key exists only so URL pagination is more schematic durin sync crawling.
+    # The 'url_pagination' key exists only so URL pagination is more schematic during sync crawling.
     urls = [f"https://web-scraping.dev/products?page={i}" for i in range(1, 4)]

     semaphore = asyncio.Semaphore(2)  # Limit concurrent requests